-We begin to yearn that a vast maelstrom come simplify our lives once and for all, by sweeping everything and everyone else away (except us and our loved ones who, of course, are Special).
-A civilization’s eventual collapse could result primarily from amped up funk on the part of a growing majority.
-In the past, many transformational wars may have flared up in the past because too many of its participants grew too dissatisfied with the prior “peace.”
+We begin to yearn that a vast maelstrom resimplify our lives once and for all, sweeping everything and everyone away (except us and our loved ones who, of course, deserve to hold out by miracle).
+The collapse of civilizations could have resulted from this amped up funk on the part of a growing majority.
+In the past, many transformational wars may have flared up because too many people became dissatisfied with the prior “peace.”
 Beware what you wish for.

 Life does not simplify things; death does.
 Anyone who preaches a simplifying ideology (Learner seeks more complexity) will wind up spilling innocent blood to enforce it.
 Get used to that.

-Countless young bulimics, addicts and attempted suicides – our nerve ends raw and aglow – have conveyed the same unheard lament: “I’m not good enough for this!”
+Countless young bulimics, addicts and attempted suicides – with nerve ends raw and aglow – have conveyed the same unheard lament: “I’m not good enough for this!”
 Good enough to do what: cope with the endless demands of empty moralism and the hyperactive evil of weapon mentality?

 Grow up and embrace world peace.
 I dare you.

 To tell you the truth, we are the best people we can be: the ultimate sentient masterpieces of DNA, the Universe and God.
-Get used to it – there is nobody better than you – nobody can take your place and do a better job.
+Get used to it — nobody can take your place and do a better job.
 There should be no need for radical self-improvement until our radically improved institutions support our efforts without contradiction or denial.
 How could success be likely otherwise, even after a thousand trillion reincarnations?